skip to main content

 What side effects might you notice?

-Some women have period-like cramps or feel faint when their IUS is inserted.
-Taking paracetamol or ibuprofen and having something to eat before your appointment may help prevent this.
-You may also want to have someone to drive you home, and to be able to rest for a while afterwards.
+You may have period-like cramps or feel faint when your IUS is inserted.
+Taking paracetamol or ibuprofen, and having something to eat before your appointment can help prevent this.
+You may also want to have someone to drive you home, and be able to rest for a while afterwards.

 Side EffectsRecommended action